<?php

 An email to their technical support (after a trip to their online support or FAQ) should clarify if email capabilities are available on your server.

-• If on localhost, make sure you have a mail server set up
+, make sure you have a mail server set up

 If you are developing on your local workstation using WAMP, MAMP, or XAMPP, an email server is probably not installed on your workstation.
 Without one, PHP cannot send mail by default.